kazupon/vue-validator/README.md

 - Directive params: wait-for

 Validate the value of `v-model`.
-You can specify the build-in validator or custom validator to be described later.
+You can specify the built-in validator or custom validator to be described later.

 ### Reactivity
 You can specify the property of viewmodel as validator reactive argument to expression of directive.